 Preschool and Infant Neuropsychological Testing

-The Preschool and Infant Neuropsychological Testing (PINT) clinic at Child & Family Psychological Services, Inc. offers comprehensive neuropsychological evaluations for children aged 1-4.
+The Preschool and Infant Neuropsychological Testing (PINT) clinic at Child & Family Psychological Services, PLLC. offers comprehensive neuropsychological evaluations for children under age 6.
 More information about PINT…